Vivekvarma230905/Cognizant-Digital-Nurture-DotNetFSE/Digital-Nurture-5.0/Deep Skilling/Module 1 - Design Patterns and Principles/README.md

-# Design Patterns Implementation in Java
+# Design Patterns Implementation in .NET (C#)

 ## Objective

-This repository contains implementations of various software design patterns in Java.
-The objective is to understand and demonstrate the practical application of creational, structural, behavioral, and architectural design patterns.
+This repository contains implementations of various software design patterns in C#.
+The objective is to understand and demonstrate the practical application of creational, structural, behavioral, and architectural design patterns using the .NET platform.

 ---